-While the Universal Orlando Resort is doing a phenomanal job in all the other departments, they arn't doing that great in the flat ride department.
+While the Universal Orlando Resort is doing a great job in most of the other departments, they arn't doing that great in the flat ride department.
 Mostly, that's because they barely have any flat rides at all.
 But the one that they do have, like everything else in the park, is really awesome.
 They have a space shot called Dr. Dooms Fearfall.
 And let me tell you this, it is by far, the best Space Shot I have been on.
 When waiting to launch, they say some stuff that really adds to the ride and definetly increases the anticipation.
 The launch itself seems much more powerful than it does on Maliboomer and Hellevator.
 And not to mention you get a FANTASTIC view of the Hulk.
 But aside from Dr. Doom, all the Universal Orlando Resort has is a carousel, a Dumbo type of ride, and some teacups.
 So while the Universal Orlando Resort may seriously lack in the quantity of flat rides, the one they do have does not lack in quality.

 Dr. Doom is without a doubt, the greatest space shot Incrediblecoasters has ever done.

 The Universal Orlando Resort is without a doubt, hauling ass in the Dark Ride Department.
 It's so good in this department, that it's on the same level as the Disney Parks.
-Well first off, we'll start off with the greatest dark ride Incrediblecoasters has ever been on.
+Well first off, we'll start off with one of the greatest dark rides Incrediblecoasters has ever been on.
 Spiderman.
 You start off by getting in the car and putting on your 3D Glasses.
 And then, from there, you go off with Spiderman to go fight some villians.
 Then after being punched by a water villian, we feel wet.
 So we go hang out by a brick wall.
 But then Octoman comes out and sprays fire at us.
 You may think at this point that this is a Six Flags Dark Ride.
 But then the level of detail and effects reminds you that this is a Universal Dark Ride.
 Then after fighting more villains, you see an explosion and the whole room lights up.
 Cause remember, this simulator runs on a track.
 Then we get scared of Octoman and start to climb up a building.
 Then we fly around the city with Spiderman and do more Villain Fighting in the sky.
 While in the sky, Water Villian sprays us with mist, which makes us very moist.
 Then we jump to a building with Spiderman.
 But we don't make it and start to fall to the ground.
 And unlike most simulators, you actually feel like you're falling.
 Luckily, Spiderman comes and saves us since everybody gets one.
 While getting saved, we see that the sewers is not an exit.
 We then see that Spiderman has tied up all the villians and then takes out a camera to take our picture with.
 The other great dark ride that isn't quite as good as Spiderman, but is still awesome would be Men in Black.
 Once you get in your cars, you go out and shoot aliens.
 And not only are the aliens, pretty damn realistic looking, but you can also screw up other cars by making them spin out and not get any points.
 Now I may not be a Shooting Dark Ride Junkie, but I can safely say that Men in Black kicks ass.
 While these are the only two dark rides I rode at the Universal Orlando Resort, they were really awesome.
 I did wait in line for Twister, but after the third preshow, and the fact that we had to leave in 10 minutes to pick up Celeste and Allie from the airport, I had to bail out.
 Though it did have some cool preshows.
 They've also got a Cat in the Hat Dark Ride that from what I've heard, sounds really awesome.
 They've also got a Terminator 3D show, and unlike Universal Studios Hollywood, they still have their E.T.
 And since my visit, they've added the Simpsons Ride, which I hope to ride at Universal Studios Hollywood soon.
 I'm pretty sure there are more dark rides that I am missing.
 But as you can tell, the Universal Orlando Resort is doing awesome in the dark ride department.

 Best Simulator Ever and one of the best Dark Rides ever.